EOP-OMB/federal-program-inventory/website/_program/TC.053.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system requires the taxpayer to capitalize costs associated with an investment over time.
-In contrast, the Tax Code provides for the expensing of the first $10,000 in reforestation expenditures with 7-year amortization of the remaining expenses.
+objective: The baseline tax system generally subjects capital gains to taxes the year that they are realized.
+However, the Tax Code allows a taxpayer who sells stock in a farm refiner to a farmers’ cooperative to defer recognition of the gain if the proceeds are re-invested in a qualified replacement property.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":15000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":15000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":20000000.0}]'
 outlays: null
 permalink: /program/TC.053.html
 popular_name: ''